Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

 Then click on _Next_.

 In this page it is necessary to configure the class path for **all** libraries.
-As mentioned before, this process is error prone, so it is provided simple script that prepares the classpath.
+As mentioned before, this process is error prone, so it is provided with simple script that prepares the classpath.
 To use it, copy the [prepare-cp.sh](../deps-trick/prepare-cp.sh) script to the server and run it.
 Ensure that the path in the script corresponds to the absolute path of the folder where the libraries are located.

 ```bash
 for f in /jdbc-psql/*.jar; do